urban/webpack-build-system/README.md

 import { className, subClass } from './path/to/styles.css'
 ```

-When using `:local`, camelcasing is recommended for local selectors because they are easier to use in the importing JavaScript module.
+_Note: for debugging purposes, local `classNames` use the `[path][name]__[local]___[hash:base64:5]` format.
+Also, when using `:local`, camelcasing `className` is recommended because they are easier to use in the importing JavaScript module._

+CSS Module syntax is enabled by default for all files with the `.css` extension.

+For more information on CSS Modules, please see [Local scope](https://github.com/webpack/css-loader#local-scope), [Composing CSS classes](https://github.com/webpack/css-loader#composing-css-classes) and [Importing local class names](https://github.com/webpack/css-loader#importing-local-class-names).

-#### Composing CSS classes
+#### cssnext

-...
+[cssnext](http://cssnext.io/) is a post-process CSS transpiler that allows you to write CSS according to the [new CSS specs](new CSS specs) by the CSS Working Group without waiting for browser support.
+This means you can use the latest CSS syntax features like variables, custom properties, custom selectors, custom media queries and more today.

+cssnext is enabled by default for all files with the `.css` extension.

 #### Other style loaders